wp-plugins/newsme/readme.txt

 == Description ==

 News@me is our answer to bloggers and online content creators to the need to create their own subscriber base and break free from the logic and algorithms of Google and Facebook to bring more traffic, visits and readers to their valuable content, day after day.
-News@me gives your readers the chance to subscribe to articles published on your site and sends out personalized email summary of your new articles published that are unique to each subscribers according to their interests.
+News@me gives your readers the chance to subscribe to articles published on your site and sends out personalized email summary of your new articles that are unique to each subscriber according to their interests.

 [Home](http://try.newsatme.com) | [How it
 works](https://newsatme.com/en/how-it-works/) | [Pricing](http://try.newsatme.com/#pricing) | [Get started](https://app.newsatme.com/users/sign_up) | [Support](http://help.newsatme.com/) | [About us](https://newsatme.com/en/about-us/) | [Log in](https://app.newsatme.com/users/sign_in?hl=en)

 Right now we are testing the application with one of the biggest digital publisher in Italy, [*AndroidWorld.it*](http://www.androidworld.it/2014/03/17/androidworld-it-introduce-le-notifiche-mirate-via-mail-220437/) and what we found out is that people are really keen on receiving relevant articles.
 Besides that we saw a remarkable increase in the number of subscriptions when the source is trusted.

-In order to understand the power of this solution it’s needed just mention the increase in percentage of newsletter marketing solutions on the market like *Aweber* and *MailChimp*:
+In order to understand the power of this solution it's needed just mention the increase in percentage compared to newsletter marketing solutions on the market like *Aweber* and *MailChimp*:

 * **+300%** the rate of subscriptions of occasional and regular readers compared to the regular newsletter subscriptions;